JAlcocerT/JAlcocerT/content/blog/entrep-saas-books.md

 It all comes down to decap-cms dont recognizing nested media folders, which was the key of the hugo-theme-gallery used.

-So...time to create sth that is going to be working without nested media folder, but will assign properly which photo gets rendered where:
+So...time to I though about creating sth that is going to be working without nested media folder, but will assign properly which photo gets rendered where.
+Like: https://astro.build/themes/details/photography-portfolio-template/

-{{< details title="DecapCMS x Vibe coded Photo Gallery x AgujayPunto... 📌" closed="true" >}}

-{{< /details >}}

 Or...put a simple web app with a `/portal` to upload photos as vibe coded here